iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CLEANUP.md

 DROP SCHEMA import_data;
 ```

-####Foreign Keys
+#### Foreign Keys

-All of our tables in the `cleaned_data` schema share a common field name `country_code_2`.
+All of our tables in the `cleaned_data` schema share a common field named `country_code_2`.
 We also know that this field is `UNIQUE` in the `cleaned_data.countries` table because there can only be one country code per country.

-Using this information, we can make the `cleaned_data.countries` table be the parent table and all other tables can have a `FOREIGN KEY` relationship to it.
+Using this information, we can make the `cleaned_data.countries` table the parent table and all other tables can have a [One-to-One](https://fmhelp.filemaker.com/help/18/fmp/en/index.html#page/FMP_Help/one-to-one-relationships.html) `FOREIGN KEY` relationship to it.

 First, lets `ALTER` the `cleaned_data.countries` table and add the `UNIQUE` constraint to the `country_code_2` field.